Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### (Optional) Create initial ramdisk

 This was already created when the base system was installed.
-This is only needed if we add any modules, like adding the `mdadm` module.
+This is only needed if any modules were added, like adding the `mdadm` or `encrypt` module.

 <pre>
 mkinitcpio -p linux